Pet photography: Best tips to take the best photos of your four legged-friend

 Pictures are a great way of preserving beautiful memories.
 So how can you get the best pictures of your dog?
 Follow these simple rules and you'll be the best photographer your dog can get!

-Dogs are some of the most popular pets and our most loyal companions.
+Dogs are both the most popular pets and our most loyal companions.
 For this reason alone, they should always have a permanent place in our photo memories.
 Do you want to know how to take the best photos of your four-legged friend?
 Here are a few tips & tricks.

 Choose the right camera

-There are so many different types of cameras, all with a different quality levels.
+There are so many different types of cameras, all with different quality levels.
 The so-called Consumer Camera is a basic compact, small–format camera mainly used by hobby photographers.
 The Prosumer Camera is closely connected to the previous model, but has a slightly higher quality, especially in regard to settings & functions.
 The semi-professional SLR cameras, as well as the pro-SLR cameras, have the best features, offer the highest photo quality and various camera settings, as well as interchangeable lenses.
-So, if you want to take the best photos of your pet, with professional equipment and high quality, you should definitely use an SLR.
+So, if you want to take the best photos of your pet, using professional equipment for a high-quality result, you should definitely use an SLR camera.

 Creating the best perspectives

 Animal photos are most effective if they create an intimate connection between the topic and the viewer.
 The best way to do this is to take your photo at your pet’s eye level.
 This way, your photo can create the illusion of sharing a moment inside the world of your pet, rather than from the outside looking in.
 Shooting a photo below your pet’s eye level also makes beautiful animal portraits.

 Pictures taken from above – also called bird’s eye view – often makes the animal look small and helpless.
 The head appears larger than normal and, all in all, the proportion of the body looks a bit funny.
 Therefore, simply go down on your knees or place yourself in the grass to get a great shot … It’s definitely worth it!

 Equipment and settings